-Women experience polyhydramnios when too much amniotic fluid surrounds the fetus in the womb.
+Polyhydramnios occurs when too much amniotic fluid surrounds the fetus in the womb.
 This excess fluid can slightly increase the risk of complications during pregnancy and delivery.
-As a result, doctors usually monitor fluid levels regularly until a woman is ready to give birth.

 In this article, we look at the signs and symptoms of having too much amniotic fluid.
 We also cover possible causes and potential risks for the woman and baby.